Dreblow/Web_Portfolio/pages/blog/local_markdown/Web Dev/Local Server-Python.md

   - Python
   - Home Brew
 ---
+Notes:
-Notes: Running on `MacOS`, getting `Python 3` on `Homebrew`, then creating a script to launch a local server that doesn't cache.
+* Running on `MacOS`, getting `Python 3` on `Homebrew`, then creating a script to launch a local server that doesn't cache.
+* If you have Python up, and want a quick generic server, type `python3 -m http.server 8000`

 # Setting up a local server